Nyambura765/IREC/README.md

 1. **IRECCertificate.sol** - An ERC-721 implementation representing whole I-REC certificates
 2. **FractionalIREC.sol** - An ERC-20 implementation representing fractions of certificates
-3. **Marketplace.sol** - A marketplace for listing ,purchasing and selling tokens Smart Contracts Architecture
+3. **Marketplace.sol** - A marketplace for listing ,purchasing and selling tokens
-The platform consists of three main contracts:

 ## 1. IReCCertificate.sol
 This is an ERC-721 NFT contract that represents renewable energy certificates.
 # Key Features: